-Very early in the mission (within a week from launch), CanX-2 started collecting science data from its material science experiment.
-The experiment collects resistance and temperature data once a day from four aluminum samples, coated with an atomic oxygen-resistant coating developed by the Integrity Testing Laboratory of Toronto, Ontario, and the University of Toronto [8].
-Since launch, little change in sample resistance has been observed, meaning minimal degradation of the AO-resistant coating samples has occurred to date.
-The slow degradation of the samples can be attributed largely to the altitude of the satellite which, at 635km, is high enough that atomic oxygen is not present in very high concentrations.
-However, experimentation will continue as long the satellite continues to operate in order to maximize the possibility of detecting a significant change in this novel AO-resistant coating.
+Very early in the mission (within a week from launch), CanX-2 had started collecting science data from its material science experiment.
+The experiment collects resistance and temperature data once a day from four aluminum samples, coated with an atomic oxygen-resistant coating developed by the Integrity Testing Laboratory of Toronto, Ontario, and the University of Toronto [7].
+Since launch, little change in sample resistance has been observed, meaning minimal degradation of the AO-resistant coating samples to date.
+Experimentation will to continue for a longer time span before any conclusions are made on the effectiveness of this novel AO-resistant coating.